englishphilosophy/english-philosophical-texts/GUIDELINES.md

 terminate?_
 ```

-This more convoluted markup is unnecessary, and does not reflect the logic of
+This more convoluted markup is unnecessary, and does not reflect the implicit
-the formatting; when we render the texts on our sites, we will always show
+structure of the text; when we render the texts on our sites, we will always
-small capitals as unitalicized, whether or not they occur within an italicized
+show small capitals as unitalicized, whether or not they occur within an
-phrase.
+italicized phrase.

 Sometimes whole paragraphs or sections of texts (often prefaces) are rendered
 in italics.
 In these cases, you should enclose each paragraph entirely in